 Motorhome built on a VW Beetle Chassis With Sleeping and Camping for FourThis cleverly designed mini-home has compact motorhome-style facilities for four.
 It was featured on the cover of Mechanix Illustrated magazine.

-Now available for Instant Download!Digital plans include ten 17 x 22 inch digital drawings and a 17-page booklet in PDF format.
+Now available for Instant Download!Digital plans include ten 17 x 22 inch digital drawings, a 17-page booklet in PDF format, and a 3D model in Rhinoceros.

 My first encounter with MiniHome was on a Los Angeles freeway where we passed each other heading in opposite directions.
 I immediately took chase.
 Nobody could pass a motorhome with a VW Beetle protruding from its front without finding out the details.
 As it turned out, these VW-based mini-motor homes were being custom-manufactured by a small shop in Irvine, California.
 The name for the vehicle was Lil Bugger, Bugger being a derivative of Bug for the VW Bug.
 It seemed innocent enough to me.
 After driving one, I negotiated with the owner for the rights to publish plans under the Mechanix Illustrated logo.
 Fast forward to a conversation with Bob Beason, MI’s Editor.
 He liked the idea, but there was no way it would be pubished with their logo on the plans while having a name like that.
 Within a few months the little motor home was on the cover of Mechanix Illustrated magazine as MI’s MiniHome.
 But underneath that innocent-looking decal across the cab-over still lies the offending name that almost killed a very interesting set of plans.